mattbierner/blog.mattbierner.com/_posts/2016-07-24-allthecolors-gif.md

 First up, *rainbow-array.gif* ([view](https://mattbierner.github.io/allthecolors.gif/rainbow-array), [file](https://dl.dropboxusercontent.com/s/skuaud9x4ss447m/rainbow-array.gif?dl=0)).
 Each frame of this gif is 16 by 16 pixels, allowing 256 unique colors per frame.
 To hit all 16,777,216 colors,  the animation contains 65535 frames, each lasting 4 hundredths of a second (25fps) for a total run time of around 44 minutes.
 This is orders of magnitude faster than the 160 odd years will @wholerainbow require to achieve a similar feat.

 The colors increase by counting from `0x000000` to `0xffffff`, working left to right in each frame.
-File size is abut 70MB.
+File size is about 70MB.

 # rainbow-stack.gif